top of page

 The explosion of online and app-based delivery services has only made the challenges of last-mile delivery tougher.
 Local cargo bikes are the obvious zero emission choice.

 Cargo bikes are available in a range of forms, with or without electric assistance, and enable easy and efficient options for the transport of both cargo and people.
-They are quickly becoming a viable business option for logistics companies, food delivery services and even plumbers and construction companies.
+They are quickly becoming a viable business option for logistics companies, food delivery services plumbers, construction companies and local government services.

 Cargo bikes help to reduce congestion…